iammohitsakhuja/handwritten-digit-recognizer/docs/GPU_SUPPORT.md

 The MNIST training pipeline uses an intelligent device strategy to balance performance and compatibility:

 - **NVIDIA CUDA GPUs**: Used for both training and inference (optimal performance)
-- **Apple Metal Performance Shaders (MPS)**: Used for inference only on Apple Silicon Macs
+- **Apple Metal Performance Shaders (MPS)**: Used for both training and inference on Apple Silicon Macs
-- **CPU**: Used for training on Apple Silicon (compatibility) and as universal fallback
+- **CPU**: Universal fallback for systems without GPU support

 ## Device Strategy

 ### Training Phase
 - **CUDA GPU**: Used directly for training (best performance)
-- **Apple Silicon**: Uses CPU for training to ensure FastAI compatibility
+- **Apple Silicon**: Uses MPS for training and inference (good performance)
 - **Other systems**: Falls back to CPU

 ### Inference Phase
 - **CUDA GPU**: Continues using GPU for inference
-- **Apple Silicon**: Model automatically moved to MPS for accelerated inference
+- **Apple Silicon**: Uses MPS for accelerated inference
 - **Other systems**: Uses CPU

-This hybrid approach ensures reliable training while maximizing inference performance.
+This approach ensures optimal performance while maintaining broad compatibility.

 ## Automatic Device Detection